Then Abram bound the youth with belts and straps,

 When they arrived they were fed and given two days rest while their cuts and burns were cleaned and tended.
 On the third day, while Donalson was out aimlessly wandering the base, Kitchner was reassigned.
 His new squad departed immediately.
 Donalson never saw him again.

 Two days later Donalson learned that McNamara’s mission to Jaulgonne had been aborted.
 The decision had been made the day before McNamara led the squad across the open field.
 Rather than trying to reclaim it, American troops had destroyed the village altogether.
 But there had been no way to reach McNamara and his men, no way to stop their doomed march.

-The next day he boarded a train and watched as the foreign countryside rolled by.
-When they passed a thicket of trees, Donalson turned away from the window.
+The next day Donalson boarded a train and watched as the foreign countryside rolled by.
+When they passed a thicket of trees, he turned away from the window.
 He looked down at his hands and held them together to keep them from shaking.

 “Welcome, soldier,” they said when he arrived at Ypres.
 “We need good men like you.”